gamita/demo-rl-supply-chain/README.md

-# RL4J Demo (Supply Chain)
+# RL4J Demo (simplified "Beer Game")

 This application is a demo application of RL4J (see https://deeplearning4j.org/) for my self-study about reinforcement learning.

-A motif of this application is "Beer Distribution Game". (see https://en.wikipedia.org/wiki/Beer_distribution_game).
+A motif of this application is simplified "Beer Distribution Game". (see https://en.wikipedia.org/wiki/Beer_distribution_game).
 "Retailer" and "Factory" manage to balance both supply and inventory not to be getting overstock and chance/ship loss.

 <img src="./images/simulation-process.gif" style="width: 700px; margin: 30px;">